jaredmcdonald/classpass-scheduler/README.md

 On the command line: `--mode=studio` (or omit `--mode` entirely; this is the default behavior).

-All of the studios we'll try to book from are in `studios.json`.
+All of the studios we'll try to book from are in the file specified in `--file` (see below; defaults to `studios.json`).
 Create this file by copying over the example: `cp studios-example.json studios.json`

 Fields for each studio: